 You will have to pay a filing fee of $145.75 to file your petition.
-They don’t take credit cards, so make sure you have cash, cashier’s check, money order or a personal check.
+The Prothonotary doesn't take credit cards, so make sure you have cash, cashier’s check, money order or a personal check.
 Checks should be made payable to the “Centre County Prothonotary”.
-(Filing fees change periodically; up to date filing fees can be found on the Prothonotary’s website).
+Filing fees change periodically; up-to-date filing fees can be found on the Prothonotary’s website.

 - Process Step 4: File the Petition at the Prothonotary

 The “Prothonotary” is just a fancy name for the court’s filing office.
 This is the place where you file everything from steps 1-3, when you have them ready.
 It is located at Prothonotary, Centre County Court of Common Pleas, 102 South Allegheny Street, Bellefonte, Pennsylvania.